 Following an arrest, your child's choice of legal counsel can be one of the most impactful decisions they make in their life.
 The right attorney can lead to an acquittal or even dismissed charged, while the wrong attorney could result in life-long consequences.
 In Texas, only the most experienced defense attorneys can hold themselves out to be experts in criminal law.
 This distinction is one of the best ways to identify prospective legal counsel for your child.

-Attorney Doug Murphy is a board-certified expert in both DWI and criminal defense law.
+Attorney Doug Murphy is a board certified expert in both DWI and criminal defense law.
 In fact, he is one of only two attorneys in the State of Texas with that distinction.
+Doug Murphy routinely practices in Huntsville, Walker County, Texas and has obtained successful resolutions for his clients resulting in dismissals.
 To learn how his unparalleled skill and experience can work for your child's defense, schedule a consultation with the Doug Murphy Law Firm, P.C. today.